jaredkrinke/log/content/posts/webassembly/trivial-example.md

   * `(memory (;0;) 0)` specifies an unnamed memory, which must have an initial size of at least zero 64 KB pages
     * I believe this could have been omitted from the output in this trivial example

-The host code will need to pass in a (zero-sized) memory buffer named `env.__linear_memory`.
+The host code would need to pass in a (zero-sized) memory buffer named `env.__linear_memory`.
 On to the actual code:

 * `func` defines a function
   * `$add` is the name of the function (names are prefixed with `$`)
   * `(type 0)` refers to the type zero, defined previously: (i32, i32) => (i32)
-  * The function type/signature/prototype is then specified -- I'm not sure why the type is duplicated
+  * The function type/signature/prototype is then specified -- I'm not sure why the type needs to be duplicated here
   * The function body follows as a series of instructions (here's the [full list of WebAssembly instructions](https://webassembly.github.io/spec/core/syntax/instructions.html))

 Looking at the function body, note that local values are referenced by a zero-based index that starts with the function arguments and then continues on to any local variables: